The Ultimate New Year’s Resolution Idea List And Success Plan

 Setting a time goal of one month isn't realistic, but reaching that goal in six months to a year (depending on your fitness level) is more doable.

-You also want to begin your habit with a very small amount of time (like five to ten minutes) and build from there.
+You also want to begin your practice with a very small amount of time (like five to ten minutes) and build from there.

 The reason for this is that you want to get used to practicing the habit in an easy way before you start building on the habit and working on it for the desired amount of time.

-You can increase the time you spend on the habit incrementally every week until you reach your time goal.
+You can increase the time you spend on this routine incrementally every week until you reach your time goal.

 In addition to the SMART goal steps, there are other techniques you can use to ensure your work on your new resolution is productive and leads to success.